 It’s a no-bake filling so you can just add keto sweetener to taste.
 If you use all granulated sweetener, you’ll need to add some milk or water to make up for the loss of liquid in the maple syrup.
 I’m guessing about 1-2 tablespoons, but it’s really just a guess.

 That’s it!
-If you try this keto pumpkin cheesecake, I so want to hear about it!
-Leave a comment or snap a pic and tag #texanerin, so I can be sure to see it!
+If you try this keto pumpkin cheesecake, I’d love to hear about it.
+Please leave a comment or snap a pic and tag #texanerin, so I can be sure to see it!
+Thanks. :)

 Keto Pumpkin Cheesecake